-See your GP if you think you may have symptoms of GPA, especially if they don't go away.
+See a GP if you have symptoms of GPA, especially if they do not go away.

-If you've already been diagnosed with GPA, contact your doctor if any of your old symptoms come back or your get any new symptoms.
-Your treatment may need to be adjusted.
+If you've already been diagnosed with GPA, contact your doctor if any of your old symptoms come back or you get any new symptoms.
+Your treatment may need to be changed.

 Tests for GPA

-GPA can be hard to diagnose.
-It causes a range of symptoms and they are often similar to those of more common conditions.
+GPA can be difficult to diagnose.
+It causes a range of symptoms that are often similar to other common conditions.

-- asking about your symptoms and examining the affected parts of your body
+- ask about your symptoms and examine the affected parts of your body

-- a urine test to check how well your kidneys are working
+- do a urine test to check how well your kidneys are working

-- removing a small sample of tissue from an affected area (a biopsy) and checking it for signs of inflammation
+- remove a small sample of tissue (a biopsy) and check it for signs of inflammation

-- an X-ray, CT (computerised tomography) scan or MRI (magnetic resonance imaging) scan to look at affected parts of the body
+- organise an X-ray, CT scan or MRI scan to look at the affected parts of the body in more detail

 Treatments for GPA